-One of Aspie Mouse’s telltale “Aspie” traits is that he’s always looking up, not looking in the eye to whom he’s speaking.
-This is also true for the boy in chapters C-G, Bobby, who is also on the Spectrum.
+One of Aspie Mouse’s telltale “Aspie” traits is that he’s always looking up, not looking in the eye of whoever he’s with.
+This is also a trait of the boy in chapters C-G, Bobby, who is also on the Spectrum.
 However, other characters in this work who have Autism, such as Hashtag (Ch’s B & G) & KK, do look others in the eye — except perhaps when really anxious.
-Another “Aspie” trait of both Aspie Mouse and Bobby is that they tell the truth, often even blurting things out when it would be wiser to stay quiet!
+Yet another “Aspie” trait of both AM and Bobby: they tell the truth, even blurting things out when it would be wiser to stay quiet!

-Another trait shown in different Autistic characters is “sensory sensitivity” — not liking being touched physically in some ways, but almost obsessing over being physically touched in other ways — having trouble with loud noises — being bothered by light, smells, tastes, etc., resulting in “odd” food preferences.
-Also raised: wanting to live alone vs. preferring to live with others; not paying attention to social norms in attraction by gender and/ or gender identity — though there is no “sex” in this work, and the naked animals are not anatomically correct.
+Another trait shown in different Autistic characters is “sensory sensitivity,” such as: not liking being touched physically in some ways, but almost obsessing over being physically touched in other ways; having trouble with loud noises; being bothered by light, smells, tastes, etc., resulting in “odd” food preferences.
+Also raised: wanting to live alone vs. preferring to live with others; not paying attention to social norms in gender attraction and/ or gender identity — though there is no “sex” in this work, and the naked animals are not anatomically correct.

 While the target age for this graphic novel is 10-15 — as for similar graphic novels — older teens and young adults have responded well to the blog.
 Not surprising, as the emotional age of those on the Autism Spectrum is generally 2/3 or 3/4 of their chronological age.